Medieval reenactment: Combat reenactment

 Some groups treating historical combat as a martial art do not fit the traditional definition of a reenactment group and are more similar to fencing clubs.
 An example is the SCA, which uses rattan swords to avoid injury.
 Others combine the sport with more traditional forms of reenactment, such as living history.
 It is usual to fight using more restricted target areas than in a real fight and with less speed and force, although some systems try to get as close to real combat as possible.

+Historical European martial arts are forms of battle recreation that focus on reviving, studying and practicing sports that have been lost to time.
+The broader HEMA community emphasizes historical and archaeological evidence to ensure their practice of the sport is accurate.
+HEMA societies generally focus on a specific country's history of fighting style.

 Many societies try to reenact actual battles on or near the battle site.
 These events are usually open to the public to watch.
 Other societies such as the SCA hire venues for private events, including combat, without any public present.